opentrusty/opentrusty/docs/architecture/console-plane.md

 ## Constraints
 -   **No Private Knowledge**: The Console MUST NOT have direct DB access.
 -   **Untrusted Client**: The Backend treats the Console as untrusted; all inputs are validated.
+-   **Explicit Audit Access**: The Console MUST NOT show tenant audit logs to Platform Admins by default.
+It MUST implement a two-phase declaration flow (Form -> Scoped View) as defined in `docs/security/audit-logging.md`.